What Is a Garbage Disposal?

 Cons:

-- Typically more expensive than continuous feed units.
+- Usually more expensive than continuous feed models.

-- Slower for large amounts of waste since scraps must be loaded in batches.
+- Slower for large amounts of waste since you load in batches.

 DIY Replacement

-For a DIY garbage disposal installation or replacement, most homeowners spend $100 to $300 for a new disposal unit, plus any cost for tools or supplies if not already owned.
+For DIY replacement, most homeowners spend $100 to $300 for the unit, plus tools or supplies if needed.
+If wiring and the mounting bracket are compatible, this is often a straightforward swap.

 Professional Installation

-For a professional garbage disposal installation or replacement, most homeowners spend $200 to $550, which typically includes labor, basic materials, and disposal of the old unit if needed.
+For professional installation or replacement, most homeowners spend $200 to $550, which typically includes labor, basic materials, and removal of the old unit.

 Repair

-Most homeowners spend $100 to $450 for garbage disposal repairs, with the final cost depending on the type of issue and whether any replacement parts are needed.
-Common repairs, such as clearing jams, fixing leaks, restoring power, or addressing slow drainage, typically fall on the lower end of the range, while motor-related problems or internal component failures tend to be more expensive.
+Most homeowners spend $100 to $450 for garbage disposal repairs, depending on the issue and parts needed.
+Jams, minor leaks, and power resets often fall on the lower end, while motor or internal component failures cost more and may approach replacement pricing.

 Garbage Disposal Repair vs. Replacement

-- Minor Jams or Clogs.
-These can often be cleared using an Allen wrench or by removing debris manually.
+- Minor jams or clogs: Often cleared with an Allen wrench or by removing debris.

-- Loose Connections or Leaks.
-Tightening fittings or replacing worn gaskets may resolve the issue without needing a new unit.
+- Loose connections or small leaks: Tightening fittings or replacing gaskets may solve the issue.

 Importance of Proper Installation and Maintenance